mailwatch/mailwatch-docs/_posts/2017-03-23-upgrading-very-old-installation.md

 follow [1.2.0 upgrading]({% post_url 2017-03-23-upgrading %}) instructions

-- Stop MailScanner and the MTA (Postfix, Exim or Sendmail).
-- Rename old MailWatch directory (e.g.: /opt/mailwatch to /opt/mailwatch-old) and move the mailscanner directory from the tarball to /var/www/html/.
-- Copy conf.php.example to conf.php and edit the file to suit your configuration.
-- Replace MailWatch.pm, SQLBlackWhiteList.pm and SQLSpamSettings.pm with new version
-  from MailScanner_perl_scripts and set database connection settings in MailWatchConf.pm if not already done.
-- Copy the 00MailWatchConf.pm from MailScanner_perl_scripts in /etc/MailScanner/custom
-  and set database connection settings.

 ### Upgrading from 1.0.x to 1.0.3

 - Add grant for GeoIP updates: as mysql 'root' users run the following SQL: